-Parameters 1 - sets the active SIM to SIM 1
+sets the active SIM to SIM 1

-2 - sets the active SIM to SIM 2
+sets the active SIM to SIM 2

+auto

-auto - enables automatic failover between the two SIMs in a dual SIM deployment b125-max-tx-power no b125-max-tx-power
+enables automatic failover between the two SIMs in a dual SIM deployment b125-max-tx-power b125-max-tx-power power-level no b125-max-tx-power power-level the B125 antenna power level down-recovery-interval down-recovery-interval interval no down-recovery-interval

-Syntax b125-max-tx-power power-level

-Description This command configures the maximum transmit power level of the B125 radio module.
-The

-B125 power level depends on the installation height of the B125 variant antenna, and the value must be set based on the guidelines provided in the SAR-Hm and SAR-Hmc Chassis

-Installation Guide for B125 antenna locations.
+This command configures the maximum transmit power level of the B125 radio module.
+The B125 power level depends on the installation height of the B125 variant antenna, and the value must be set based on the guidelines provided in the SAR-Hm and SAR-Hmc Chassis Installation Guide for B125 antenna locations.

-For more information, refer to the SAR-Hm and SAR-Hmc Chassis Installation Guide.
+For more information, see the SAR-Hm and SAR-Hmc Chassis Installation Guide.